Exemptions

 • Supply a copy of your Illinois Disabled Person Identification Card stating that you are under a Class 2 disability (for each year you qualify).

-First-time applicants can obtain forms online Disabled Person’s Homestead Form PDF, Renewal Form PDF, Physician’s Statement PDF from the Frankfort Township Assessor’s Office or the Will County Supervisor of Assessments.
-Completed applications must be returned to:
+First-time applicants ONLY can obtain forms here Disabled Person’s Homestead Form PDF, Physician’s Statement PDF These forms can be dropped off at our office or the Will County Supervisor of Assessments office.

 Frankfort Township Assessor